thephpleague/commonmark/docs/0.19/upgrading.md

 Additionally, `StringContainerInterface` now extends this new `StringContainerInterface` interface.
 Just make sure you've implemented the change mentioned above and you should be fine.

+Finally, please note that the `getStrings()` method does no longer exists on the `AbstractBlock` class.
+If you previously relied on this, consider making these changes to your block element class:

+1. Extend from `AbstractStringContainerBlock` instead of `AbstractBlock`
+2. Override its `finalize()` method to set the final contents like so: `$this->finalStringContents = implode("\n", $this->strings);`
+3. Call the `getStringContent()` method wherever you need to obtain those finalized string contents

 ## Extensions

 Extensions work much differently now.
 In the past, you'd have functions returning an array of things that the `Environment` would register for you.